A Day in Hong Kong: Archives, Art, and the Tapestry of Collective Memory

 "A single day is enough to make us a little larger or, another time, a little smaller," – Paul Lee

-As detailed on the Asia Archive site: In 1990, the Hong Kong Arts Centre’s Exhibition Department invited residents from all over Hong Kong to photograph the people and events of their daily life within a 24-hour period.
-Three months later, these photographs, representing first-hand experiences of Hong Kongers, were collected and exhibited as One Day in Hong Kong.
+As explained by the Archive: In 1990, the Hong Kong Arts Centre's Exhibition Department invited residents from across the territory to document their daily lives within a 24-hour period.
+Three months later, these photographs of first-hand experiences of Hong Konger’s were exhibited as "One Day in Hong Kong."

-* Another Day in Hong Kong was curated by Anthony Yung and Hazel Kwok, in collaboration with Isabella Chan, Aki Kung and Leah Lam.
+Another Day in Hong Kong was curated by Anthony Yung and Hazel Kwok, in collaboration with Isabella Chan, Aki Kung and Leah Lam.
 Site Link

 Previous